dmester/extract-rdl-images/README.md

 # Extract RDL Images
-In SRSS reports it is possible to embed images that can be used within the report.
+In SSRS reports it is possible to embed images that can be used within the report.
 However once embedded, it is not possible to extract the images from Report Builder.
-This tool consist of a single binary of 30 kB that is able to extract embedded images from SRSS `.rdl` report files.
+This tool consist of a single binary of 30 kB that is able to extract embedded images from SSRS `.rdl` report files.

 ## Usage
 The tool can be operated in the following ways: